karlkfi/kpt-config-sync/docs/installation.md

 ## Installation

-Download the Nomos installer script to a directory on your machine.
+Download the GKE Policy Management installer script to a directory on your machine.

 ```console
 $ cd